calcav28/old-school-project/README.md

 and an interactive story game allows me to mix both of those things together.
 It's also a decently simple game to make, and it allows me to be more creative with the story.

-## User Stories
+## Current User Stories

-- As a user, I want to be able to save my progress to return to later.
+- As a user, I want to be able to save my progress to return to it later.
 - As a user, I want to be able to add a list of what choices I made as many times as I want.
+- As a user, I want to be able to see my previous choices in my current game.
+- As a user, I want to be able to start over again during a game
+- As a user, I want to be able to see the items I have collected

+## Future User Stories
 - As a user, I want my choices in the game to have meaning and effect the story.
-- As a user, I want to be able to see my previous choices in my current game.